 When you graduate, you will be eligible for New York State initial certification in Childhood General Education and in Teaching Students with Disabilities, allowing you to work with children in grades 1 through 6 in general education, special education and inclusive settings.
 After teaching for three years you will be eligible for professional certification.

 Courses at Bank Street provide students with the opportunity to engage in readings, discussions, direct experience, and reflection, encouraging a constant interplay between theory and practice.
-Explore the courses for the Childhood Special and General Education master's degree.
+Explore the courses for the Childhood Special & General Education master's degree.

 Taken concurrently with coursework, supervised fieldwork is designed to foster the integration of theory and practice.
 You will:

 - Work in classroom settings as a full-time assistant, head teacher or as a student teacher (3 days each week):